ContiPaolo/starter-website/content/authors/admin/_index.md

 <p>I am a PhD student in scientific machine learning at Polytechnic University of Milan.
 I am fascinated by the immense world that arises from blending core numerical methods with artificial intelligence learning techniques, which is what I am focusing on in my research activities.
 Lifelong learning is my attitude, and working day-by-day for long-term goals is my methodology.</p>

+Education
+&#127891; BSc in Mathematical Engineering
+ &#127891; MSc in Mathematical Engineering
+ &#127891; PhD in Scientific Machine Learning (in progress)

 <p><style>
 table {
     width: 95%;